boriskriger/Publications/README.md

 Kriger, B. (2026).
 The choice of formal realities: A meta-mathematical argument for explicit foundational context.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18141302

 Kriger, B. (2026).
 Why binary systems are optimal for star formation.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18144257
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18144257

 Kriger, B. (2026).
 Swept-volume geometry and overlap corrections in protostellar binary accretion: A kinematic upper bound and its limitations.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18155283
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18155283

 Kriger, B. (2026).
 Survival of the bound: A quantitative theory of persistence-driven binary dominance in dense star-forming regions.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18155400

 Kriger, B. (2026).
 The paradox of protostellar core formation: A critical assessment of whether current theoretical mechanisms are sufficient.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18164699
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18164699

 Kriger, B. (2026).
 Why Pascal’s wager needs a dual-system framework: Evaluative system asymmetry and the limits of expected utility.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18193229

 Kriger, B. (2026).
 Can a star be proven single?
 Observational limits and theoretical implications.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18203209
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18203209

 Kriger, B. (2026).
 The principle of definition-dependent provability: Provability as a function of definition.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18207348